tillgrallert/slides/dh/2023-paderborn/mind-the-gap.md

         + lower speed
         + higher latency
         + higher cost per unit of traffic

+- At my former home institution, a well-funded foreign research institute, for instance, we shared a single connection of 24Mbps.
+Simply loading the landing page for a single volume of al-Muqtabas at the Endangered Archives Programme will require three seconds of load time even under perfect conditions.
+With 20 colleagues and another 20 library users equally trying to access online services and resources, load time quickly multiplies tenfold and more.
+Browsing through a large number of scanned images behind such a bottleneck is a daunting task.
+Uploading multiple gigabytes of high-resolution scans to a cloud computing service for machine-learning based OCR, for instance, is practically impossible and we rather ship hard drives and wait for months for the results.

 :::

 ## Failure despite our best intentions